Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence

 \section{Application to Persistence}

 In this section we extract a persistence-like construction from a $\bfP$-module by passing to the interval poset and taking kernels of structure maps.
-We then show that the Galois transport stability inequality descends to this construction, recovering classical bottleneck stability when $\bfP$ is a finite chain.
+We then show that the G\"ulen--McCleary stability inequality descends to this construction, recovering classical bottleneck stability when $\bfP$ is a finite chain.

 \begin{definition}[Augmented poset] Let $(\bfP,d_{\bfP})$ be a finite metric poset, $\top$ a symbol not contained in $\bfP$.
 We set $\ovl{\bfP}:= \bfP \cup \{\top\}$, and define a partial order on it by extending that of $\bfP$ with additional order $x < \top$ for all $x \in \bfP$ and $\top \le \top$.
 If $\bfP$ and $\bfQ$ are distinct finite posets, then we treat the top elements $\top$ of $\oP$ and $\oQ$ are distinct although we denote them by the same symbol.
 If we need to distinguish the top element, then we denote it by $\top_\bfP$ for $\bfP$.